tem-eels/eels/python/ReadME.md

-Matlab programs from EELS in the Electron Microscope 3rd Edition
+python translate for Matlab programs from EELS in the Electron Microscope 3rd Edition

 Environment setup:
 1. Set up virtual environment